PWTC LRT station

-PWTC LRT station is a light rail transit (LRT) station in Kuala Lumpur that is served by the Ampang Line and Sri Petaling Line.
-PWTC stands for "Putra World Trade Centre", which was the former name of the World Trade Centre Kuala Lumpur.
-The World Trade Centre Kuala Lumpur is a convention and exhibition centre in Kuala Lumpur, Malaysia.
+PWTC LRT station is a light rail transit (LRT) station in Kuala Lumpur that is served by the LRT Ampang Line and LRT Sri Petaling Line.
+PWTC stands for "Putra World Trade Centre", which was the former name of the World Trade Centre Kuala Lumpur, a major convention and exhibition centre which the station serves.

-The station is located within Kuala Lumpur's Golden Triangle region and is only a 45-minute from the Kuala Lumpur International Airport (KLIA).
+The station is located within Kuala Lumpur's Golden Triangle region and is only a 45-minute ride from the Kuala Lumpur International Airport (KLIA).
 It is within walking distance of a mall, restaurants, entertainment centres and 3 - 5 star hotels, many of which are connected by elevated walkways to the station itself.
 The Sunway Putra Mall is located right next to the station.